vcsk02/VisionAI/report/report.md

 ### 2.2 Tools for Training and Deployment

-Frameworks like PyTorch and TensorFlow provide flexible APIs for defining and training deep models.
-Higher-level utilities and libraries make it straightforward to implement data loaders, augmentations, and training loops.
+Frameworks like PyTorch and TensorFlow provide flexible APIs for defining and training deep models, as well as utilities for data loading, augmentation, and model checkpointing.
+Higher-level libraries and ecosystem tools simplify the implementation of training loops and evaluation procedures.

 On the deployment side, lightweight web frameworks (e.g., Flask, FastAPI) are often used to wrap trained models as REST APIs, and modern frontend frameworks (React, Vite, etc.) enable user-friendly interfaces over these APIs.
-Tools like Gradio and Streamlit also support rapid ML demos but are less integrated into custom production-style stacks.
+Tools like Gradio and Streamlit also support rapid ML demos, though they are less integrated into fully custom production-style stacks.

-Our work is similar in spirit to these tools but focuses on building a **custom, transparent, and educational** end-to-end pipeline that students can inspect and modify.

 ### 2.3 Positioning of VisionAI

-VisionAI is not intended to push the state-of-the-art in classification accuracy.
+VisionAI is not intended to push the state of the art in classification accuracy.
 Instead, it serves as a compact example of:

-- Using a pretrained ResNet model for transfer learning.
+- Using a pretrained ResNet model for transfer learning on a small custom dataset.
-- Following a structured methodology (CRISP-DM).
+- Following a structured methodology (CRISP-DM) from problem definition to deployment.
 - Instrumenting the model with meaningful metrics and visualizations.
-- Deploying the result behind a real web interface.
+- Deploying the resulting model behind a real web interface for interactive inference.

+Our work is similar in spirit to existing model demo and deployment tools, but it focuses on building a **custom, transparent, and educational** end-to-end pipeline that students can inspect, understand, and modify.

 ---